eProsima/Fast-DDS-monitor/docs/rst/user_manual/status_panel.rst

 Status SubPanel
 ===============

-This panel displays brief information of the current state of the *Fast DDS Monitor*,
+This panel displays brief information of the current state of the *DDS Monitor*,

 * Entities
   * *Domains*: A list of the Domains that have been initialized in the Monitor so far.